omnata-labs/dbt-omnata-push/README.md

 ```

-Configuration parameters are as follows:
+Salesforce configuration parameters are as follows:
-- `materialized`: always set this to "load_task", this tells dbt to load the data into Salesforce rather than create a table/view
+- `materialized`: always set this to "omnata_push", this tells dbt to load the data into Salesforce rather than create a table/view
 - `operation`: The Salesforce Bulk API operation type, one of ('delete','hardDelete','insert','update','upsert'). upsert is the most common and easily configured type, since you can re-run flexibly without having to manage side effects.
 - `object_name`: The name of the Salesforce object
 - `external_id_field`: Required for upsert operations, defines which field is used to identify records.
 This field must be marked as External within Salesforce.
 If defined, this field must be included in the RECORD field of the model definition.